linode/docs/docs/security/securing-your-server.md

 ## Add a Limited User Account

-Up to this point, you have been logging in to the Linode as the `root` user.
-The concern here is that root has unlimited privileges and can execute *any* command--even one that could accidentally break your server.
+Up to this point, you have been logging in to your Linode as the `root` user.
+The concern here is that `root` has unlimited privileges and can execute *any* command--even one that could accidentally break your server.
 For this reason and others, we recommend creating a limited user account and using that at all times.
-Administrative tasks will be done using `sudo` to temporarily elevate your limited user's privileges.
+Administrative tasks will be done using `sudo` to temporarily elevate your limited user's privileges so you can administer your server without logging in as root.

 To add a new user, [log in to your Linode](/docs/getting-started#sph_logging-in-for-the-first-time) via SSH.